aloussase/gaya/README.md

   - Hash keys are precomputed in AST nodes
   - Resolving identifiers statically

-- Elegance: The language is mostly based on expressions.
-Every expression that is not used needs to be explicitely discarded.
-This may be tedious at first, but you'll come to appreciate it.

 - Sequence protocol: You can build data processing or algorithmic pipelines using the functions and data structures from the sequence protocol.
 The first snippet in this readme is an example of that.